nhmvienna/nhmvienna.github.io/README.md

 ## Welcome to the GitHub Page of the Natural History Museum Vienna

-This page provides information on open source computational science projects and (bio)informatics training material at the NHM Vienna
+This page provides information on open source computational science projects and (bio)informatics training at the NHM Vienna

 * * *